 The Benefit of Cheese Wire

-As anyone who's tried will know, cutting large blocks of hard cheese into smaller blocks with a knife is almost impossible; whereas a cheese wire tensioned between two handles will cut through it like butter.
+As anyone who's tried will know, cutting large blocks of hard cheese into smaller blocks with a knife is almost impossible.
+A cheese wire tensioned between two handles will cut through it like butter.

-Although, for slicing smaller blocks of cheese a sharp knife is fine, albeit a cheese wire held under tension gives a more precision and cleaner cut, and allows you to cut very thin slices.
+Although a sharp knife is fine for cutting smaller blocks, a cheese wire held under tension gives a more precision and a cleaner cut.
+It allows you to cut very thin slices.

 The Problems of Cutting Blocks of Cheese

 Although we use other cheeses, Cheddar is the cheese of our choice for daily use.
 For cooking, I often use a cheese grater, but at other times, such as a side dressing for a meal or on cheese crackers, I prefer it sliced.